Actindo-AG/Documentation/DataHub/UserInterface/08_VariantSets.md

 - [DELETE]
     Click this button to delete the selected attribute from the box.
 This button is only displayed if the checkbox of at least one attribute is selected.

-The list displays all changeable attributes to the variant set.
-All fields are read-only.
+The following functions and fields are available in this box:

 - *Name*
     Attribute name.